 Founder / co-Editor-in-Chief: C. M. Chady

-Creating and running my own literary magazine has long been one of my goals, as I’ve previously worked for River Styx and other magazines.
+Creating and running my own literary magazine has long been one of my dreams, as I’ve previously worked for River Styx and other magazines.
 I’ve always loved the collaboration and community that goes into its production, and I hope that Tiny Spoon becomes an eclectic blend of wondrous voices.
-I’m currently pursuing my MFA Creative Writing and Poetics at the Jack Kerouac School of Disembodied Poetics at Naropa University, and I work in poetry, fiction, and hybrid forms.
+I received my MFA Creative Writing and Poetics at the Jack Kerouac School of Disembodied Poetics at Naropa University, where I served as the Anne Waldman fellow.
+I work in poetry, fiction, and hybrid forms.

 For this magazine, I want to see work that is daring, provocative, and innovative.
 I’m interested in work that subverts or transcends traditional forms and breathes new life and perspective through clever use of language and aesthetic.
 General soft spots for my vote: social justice, absurdism, wit, experimentation.